 In order to attack another ship it has to be identified using sensors.
 See this website for an in depth article on detection http://www.projectrho.com/public_html/rocket/spacewardetect.php That site also has quite a few other articles on space warfare.
 The Starcruiser rules do state that you know something is out there, which is why markers are used to note the presence of any ships, drones, etc., and that you need to use sensors to identify a target.
 The main ship killers in the rules are guided missiles.
 Some years later when I started reading the Honor Harrington series by David Weber, I noticed that his ship combats were similar to the Starcruiser rules.
 The main difference was the type of propulsion used.
 The board game uses a macro-quantum tunneling effect for a starship drive that is named for the scientist who invented it.
 The ship is instantly shifted from its current location to the next without moving through the intervening space.
 The distance moved is small and linear per shift and is affected by gravity.
 Ships have to be far enough away from a sun or planet for their gravity to no longer reduce their movement rate to less than light speed.
 Outside of the system gravity ships are able to move at many times the speed of light.
 Within it their velocity drops to about 1% of the speed of light.
 Similar to the hyper limit in David Weber's books.

 So why missiles as the main ship killers instead of lasers, railguns, or other weapons?
 After all lasers are highly accurate weapons and are not really affected by range.
 During one ten minute turn they could hit a target at 600 inches!
 The problem is the speed of light and once fired lasers can not change their direction.
 At a range of three light seconds the firing ship would be detecting the location of a target where it was three seconds previously and have to calculate where it will be three seconds after the time the laser was fired.
 In six seconds a ship with a movement rate of 5 (a general average of ships included in the game) would travel 5000km.
 This would be 50,000 times the length of a 100 meter ship.
 If the target ship does not change course or velocity than its location at the time the laser beam would arrive would be easily determined, but any alteration in velocity or direction would reduce the chance of hitting the target greatly.
 A 1% change in direction would reduce the chance of hitting by 1,000.
 Railguns are even slower than lasers.
 Once fired the kinetic energy round would continue on with little loss of momentum.
 Firing at a ship with an inhabited planet behind it and missing would result in major damage to the planet.
 However, if a railgun projectile were to hit a ship the shock wave from the projectile passing through the ship would destroy it.
 Lasers are good for point defense against fighters and missiles.
 Guided missiles can alter their course as needed to reach their target with little chance of collateral damage.
+To simplify missile movement, they do not deduct from their movement when altering course, though the deduction from movement from altering course could be applied.

 One of the good things about the game is the ship design manual that is included. this covers all aspects of designing a ship.
 One additional item that is needed is the article on designing missiles from Challenge Magazine 36.
 The article on missiles is necessary as their drives and power plants have less mass and volume than those used for normal ships.
 The article also has the volume and mass for the missile warheads, hulls, sensors, and control unit.
 Other items that are useful, but not needed are the Ships of the French Arm book and the Invasion book.
 All these can be found at Wargames Vault.